 12. Not searching reviews

-What To Look for When Buying a Laptop: Another mistake that laptop buyer make is not searching reviews.
+Another mistake that laptop buyers make is not searching reviews.
 Now there are tons of reviews on google.
 So, find someone who you trust and read what they have to say about the laptop that you’re thinking of buying.

 And don’t read just one, read a few of them, it doesn’t mean that you have to come to the same conclusion as the reviewer.